valhuber/MultiDB/readme.md

 # Experiment with Multiple Databases, using Bind

 Create the `venv`, and use `API Logic Server` launch config.
-OK, your project is created and open.
-You must _Establish Your Python Environment_ to run the Tutorial.
 Observe:

 1. The API Starts
 2. The Swaggers shows `ToDos` (from db #2)